poc-examples/openshift-tekton/README.md

 ### Bind Permissions to Service Account

 A `ClusterRoleBinding` named "tekton-eventlistener-binding" is also established.
-This binding connects the "tekton-eventlistener-cluster-role" to a ServiceAccount named "spark-tekton-sa" in the "tekton" namespace.
-Essentially, it grants the permissions defined in the ClusterRole to any pod running with the "spark-tekton-sa" ServiceAccount.
+This binding connects the "tekton-eventlistener-cluster-role" to a ServiceAccount named "tekton-sa" in the "tekton" namespace.
+Essentially, it grants the permissions defined in the ClusterRole to any pod running with the "tekton-sa" ServiceAccount.

 ```
 apiVersion: rbac.authorization.k8s.io/v1